 In my view, India buying the Russian bombers isn’t going to go down well with the US.
 Whether India is thinking of buying Russian bombers, and if it does, whether the US will refrain from invoking CAATSA is a matter of speculation.
 I would like to believe that there’s no realistic possibility of India going ahead with any such purchase,” said Amit Cowshish, former Financial Advisor (Acquisition), Ministry of Defense.

 There is no formal decision about acquiring a strategic bomber.
-With India’s restricted finances and the need for force multipliers, it could be some time before it pursues a strategic bomber.
+Given India’s restricted finances and the need for force multipliers, it could be some time before it pursues one.